Get your student ID

 - Submit a photo through the Online Enrolment System (OES) when you apply.

-- Email a .jpeg file to email@example.com with your full name, date of birth, and student ID number.
+- Email a JPEG file to firstname.lastname@example.org with your full name, date of birth, and student ID number.
 This allows you to quickly collect your ID card from the Kelburn campus.

 All student ID card photos must meet these requirements: